spaoletti/undude/README.md

 ```

 Every Undude is a transaction.
 You give the Undude an action and a lambda that can undo that action.
-The Undude takes care of undoing operations in reverse order as soon as one fails.
-This is
+The Undude takes care of undoing operations in reverse order as soon as one throws.
-prettier, isn't it?
 And now you are happy again.

 You can also make your methods return `Undoable<T>` objects, with undo logic already enclosed in
 it.